-From 9 September 2021 you can apply online at www.northtyneside.gov.uk.
-This is a quick and easy process and will provide you with immediate notification of receipt of your application form, please ensure you apply by the deadline date 31 October 2021.
-Alternatively you can complete a paper application; these are available from your child's current school or are available to print at www.northtyneside.gov.uk
+From 12 September 2022 you can apply online at my.northtyneside.gov.uk.
+This is a quick and easy process and will provide you with immediate notification of receipt of your application form, please ensure you apply by the deadline date 31 October 2022.
+Alternatively you can complete a paper application; these are available from your child's current school or are available to print at my.northtyneside.gov.uk